kevindabhi/100devs/storybooks-master/readme.md

 ## Usage

+Add your m
-Add your mongoDB URI and Google OAuth credentials to the config.env file
+ongoDB URI and Google OAuth credentials to the config.env file

 ```
 # Install dependencies